CodingCrisis/guides/secure_software_development.md

-# Guide to secure software development
+# Guide to secure software development by @CodingCrisis
 ## Goal
 Ensure unified and successful completion of software component construction by providing a shared understanding of how to develop a secure solution.
 ## Security by design